 Savings: Big-Money Life Goals

-“I take my ‘big money’ life goals very seriously,” she said.
-Goals might include three- to six-months of living expenses in an emergency fund, paying off debt, and investing for retirement.
+“I take my ‘big money’ life goals very seriously,” Dunlap said.
+Goals might include three- to six-months of living expenses in an emergency fund, paying off debt, or investing for retirement.